 Both large and small bathrooms can be easily adapted to a wet room, but if you have less space then you must consider how to make the best use of it.
 Situate the toilet and shower as far away from each other as possible, so that the spray from the shower does not soak your toilet paper.
 If they are still too close, think about a partition wall — either a glass or a tiled one.

-This will inform your choices of specific bathroom items like the shower head, sink, and toilet.
+This will inform your choices of specific bathroom items like a luxury steam shower, the shower head, sink, and toilet.
 It will also inspire your colour choices and the materials from which you want your wet room constructed.

 For a sleek, modern look, think about geometric shapes and simple, clean colours like white, marble, or cream.
 Concealed shower fittings will give an ultra-modern appearance, but may mean that the bathroom is a little more difficult to clean.
 Consider adding a handheld shower as well so that you can easily rinse the walls and floor.
 Recessed storage and integral tiled seating will add to the functionality of the room without altering the clean, sleek appearance.
 If you’re feeling bold, consider an accent wall to add a touch of vibrancy.